NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

     if this cloud was created with the ``parallel_stereo`` option ``--propagate-errors`` (:numref:`error_propagation`).
 The same
     gridding algorithm is used as for creating the DEM.

+--remove-outliers-params <pct factor (default: 75.0 3.0)>
+    Outlier removal based on percentage.
+Points with triangulation error larger than pct-th percentile times factor and points too far from the cluster of most points will be removed as outliers.

+--use-tukey-outlier-removal
+    Remove outliers above Q3 + 1.5*(Q3 - Q1).
+Takes precedence over
+    ``--remove-outliers-params``.

+--max-valid-triangulation-error <float (default: 0)>
+    Outlier removal based on threshold.
+If positive, points with triangulation error larger than this will be removed from the cloud.
+Measured in meters.
+This option takes precedence over ``--remove-outliers-params`` and ``--use-tukey-outlier-removal``.

+--scalar-error
+    If the point cloud has a vector triangulation error, ensure that the intersection error produced by this program is the rasterized norm of that vector.
+See also ``--error-image``.

+-t, --output-filetype <string (default: tif)>
+    Specify the output file type.

+--x-offset <float (default: 0)>
+    Add a longitude offset (in degrees) to the DEM.

+--y-offset <float (default: 0)>
+    Add a latitude offset (in degrees) to the DEM.

+--z-offset <float (default: 0)>
+    Add a vertical offset (in meters) to the DEM.

+--rotation-order <string (default: "xyz")>
+    Set the order of an Euler angle rotation applied to the 3D points prior to DEM rasterization.

+--phi-rotation <float (default: 0)>
+    Set a rotation angle phi.

+--omega-rotation <float (default: 0)>
+    Set a rotation angle omega.

+--kappa-rotation <float (default: 0)>
+    Set a rotation angle kappa.

+--proj-scale <float (default: 1)>
+    The projection scale (if applicable).

+--false-northing <float (default: 0)>
+    The projection false northing (if applicable).

+--false-easting <float (default: 0)>
+    The projection false easting (if applicable).

+--input-is-projected
+    Treat the input coordinates as already in the projected coordinate system, avoiding the need to convert the points from ECEF.

+--rounding-error <float (default: 1/2^{10}=0.0009765625)>
+    How much to round the output DEM and errors, in meters (more rounding means less precision but potentially smaller size on disk).
+The inverse of a power of 2 is suggested.

+--dem-hole-fill-len <integer (default: 0)>
+    Maximum dimensions of a hole in the output DEM to fill in, in pixels.

+--orthoimage-hole-fill-len <integer (default: 0)>
+    Maximum dimensions of a hole in the output orthoimage to fill in, in pixels.
+See also ``--orthoimage-hole-fill-extra-len``.

+--orthoimage-hole-fill-extra-len <integer (default: 0)>
+    This value, in pixels, will make orthoimage hole filling more aggressive by first extrapolating the point cloud.
+A small value is suggested to avoid artifacts.
+Hole-filling also works better when less strict with outlier removal, such as in ``--remove-outliers-params``, etc.

+--max-output-size <columns rows>
+    Creating of the DEM will be aborted if it is calculated to exceed this size in pixels.

+--median-filter-params <window_size (integer) threshold (float)>
+    If the point cloud height at the current point differs by more than the given threshold from the median of heights in the window of given size centered at the point, remove it as an outlier.
+Use for example 11 and 40.0.

+--erode-length <integer (default: 0)>
+    Erode input point clouds by this many pixels at boundary (after outliers are removed, but before filling in holes).

 --use-surface-sampling
     Use the older algorithm, interpret the point cloud as a surface